vsslctrl/vsslctrl/README.md

  **`vsslctrl` is not endorsed or affiliated with [VSSL](https://www.vssl.com/) in any manner.**

- Motovation for this project was to intergrate my VSSL A.3x into [Home Assistant](https://www.home-assistant.io/).
-I wanted control which didnt have to rely on mDNS discovery.
-The VSSL API was reverse engineered using Wireshark, while usings VSSLs native legacy iOS app and their deprecated [`vsslagent`](https://vssl.gitbook.io/vssl-rest-api/getting-started/start).
+ Motovation for this project was to intergrate VSSLs amplifiers into [Home Assistant](https://www.home-assistant.io/) and not soley rely on mDNS for discovery.

- I am looking for testers with any VSSL models, please get in touch if you interested in helping.
+ I am looking for testers with any VSSL amplifier models, please get in touch if you interested in helping.

  Tested on VSSL **A.3x** software version **p15305.016.3701**.